 "Tell me about your life," the Angel said.

-The old woman lay mute, disbelieving her own eyes - rheumy and aged though they were - at the sudden appearance of the Angel at the foot of the bed.
+The old woman lay mute, disbelieving her own eyes - rheumy and aged though they were - at the sudden appearance of the Angel.
 The heavenly creature had just appeared; one moment, nothing, the next, a figure clothed in white stood at the foot of her bed, with nothing except the softest of pops to announce her manifestation.
 The visitor was dressed in a loose-fitting robe that made it clear enough that the figure was female.
 There were no wings visible, no feathered extrusions from her shoulders, unlike those in the pictures that sparsely decorated the alcoves in the village church.
 But there was no doubt that she was a genuine Angel, for a nimbus of pure while light hung in the air around her, lighting up the dark, somehow alive with movement but only when caught from the corner of the eye.

 The old woman could barely summon the strength to open her mouth as confusion and fear fought each other in her mind.

 "There's no need to speak, not aloud," the Angel said kindly, her voice soft and musical, "Just think the words you want to use.
 I can pluck them from your mind.
 Although it's not something I would normally expect to do," she added, an expression of obscure distaste flitting briefly over her astoundingly beautiful face.